Oberlander Jews

 Oberland also followed an acculturation pattern of its own, as its Jews tended to embrace the German language and culture.
 In spite of undergoing thorough modernization, they remained largely Orthodox, and were primarily influenced by the Hatam Sofer and his disciples in the yeshiva of Pressburg, the province's largest city.
 However, they were mostly more moderate and educated than the Unterlander, and the differences between Neo-Orthodox and Ultra-Orthodox in the country paralleled geographic ones.
 While Hasidism was rampant in Unterland, it had never reached the northwest.
 During the 19th century, Hungarian Jews were roughly divided into three cultural groups: the Magyarized, Hungarian-speaking and heavily Neolog ones in the center of the kingdom; the modern Orthodox, non-Hasidic, German-speaking Oberlander; and the Unterlander, who were strongly influenced by Hasidism.

 The Oberlander shared a common dialect of Western Yiddish, mixed with Hungarian and Slovak vocabulary.
-Their customs resembled those of pre-emancipation German Jews, like donning prayer shawls before marriage and laying phylacteries in the weekdays of the Pilgrimage Festivals.
+Their customs resembled those of pre-emancipation German Jews, like donning prayer shawls before marriage and laying phylacteries in the intermediate days of the Pilgrimage Festivals.
 Following World War II, some integrated in East European Ultra-Orthodox groups, while others joined Hungarian Hasidic sects like Satmar, Nitra, Vien, Puppa, and Kashou.
 Several congregations that self-identify as Oberlander and adhere to such customs are present in Israel, New York, in London's Stamford Hill, and in Antwerp.